Suggest a Songfact / Artistfact

 In this song, Satan falls in love with a human woman and tries to seduce her.
 He turns out to be very charming and the early lyrics are quite poetic. (thanks, Brett - Edmonton, Canada)

 The title refers to drummer Bill Ward's beard.
-The band called him "Nibby" because they thought it looked like the nib on the end of a pen (Ozzy came up with the nickname when he was stoned).
-Says Geezer Butler: Originally it was Nib, which was Bill's beard.
+The band called him "Nibby" because they thought it looked like the nib on the end of a pen (Ozzy came up with the nickname when he on acid and thought Geezer Butler was turning into a fountain pen).
+Says Butler: Originally it was Nib, which was Bill's beard.
 When I wrote N.I.B., I couldn't think of a title for the song, so I just called it Nib, after Bill's beard.
 To make it more intriguing I put punctuation marks in there to make it N.I.B.
 By the time it got to America, they translated it to Nativity In Black. (thanks, Greg - Triad, NC)

 Many fans thought the title stood for "Nativity In Black" or "Name In Blood."